MonolithFoundation/Bumblebee/README.md

 > 👷We are stressly working on the code cleaning and documentation.
 Stay tuned! (weights are available)

+> 🎉🎉BreakingNews!
+Bumblebee-7B-V1.5 released!
+We have massively changed our training strategy and model design, now it can compatible with Bunny and MiniCPM interms of similar params!
+Check out the weights on HuggingFace!
+It's just LLaVA arch now!

 **Bumblebee** is a simple open-source MLLM that has surpassed QwenVL Max on MMBench-Test-CN with a score of **75.8**, using only **open-source data** and **14B LLM parameters**.

 Thanks to the utilization of the Qwen2 14B model, Bumblebee guarantees superior Chinese performance and outperforms any other open-source model in terms of understanding.